NPFL Roundup: Remo Stars reclaim top spot, 3SC shock Rangers

 Remo Stars’ victory saw them leapfrog Rivers United to reclaim the top spot, while Rivers United dropped to second.
 Shooting Stars’ victory propelled them to third place, securing a potential continental competition slot for the first time this season.

-At the bottom of the table, Lobi Stars fell back into the relegation zone following their loss to Bendel Insurance, who climbed to 15th place.
-Nasarawa United, Plateau United, and Akwa United, all with a game in hand, remain in the relegation zone.
+At the bottom of the table, Lobi Stars fell back into the relegation zone following their loss to Bendel Insurance, who climbed to 15th.
+With a game in hand, Nasarawa United, Plateau United, and Akwa United remain in the relegation zone.
 Akwa United sit at the bottom with 16 points, while Nasarawa United and Lobi Stars are tied on 19 points, occupying the 17th and 18th spots, respectively.

 Support PREMIUM TIMES' journalism of integrity and credibility